Moldy Crow Size

 A look at screenshots and other references of the HWK-290

 The Moldy Crow, a HWK-290 ship, was Kyle Katarn's chosen vessel in both the Dark Forces and Dark Forces II: Jedi Knight PC games.
 Described as a fighter or scout ship, the Moldy Crow has had a wildly contested length for a long time.
-Wizards of the Coast first issued a canon length in it's Dark Forces RPG supplement.
-That size was 29 meters.
+However, Wizards of the Coast first issued a canon length in it's Dark Forces RPG supplement, which was 29 meters.

 Yet, if you look at the Dark Forces games, it is clear that the ship is much smaller, less than half the size of the Millennium Falcon.
 To the right are several screenshots from the two games.
 The Moldy Crow appeared in the cutscenes of both games, and you can see Jan Ors in the cockpit.
 This is perhaps the best example of it's size.
 Jan is sitting pretty high up in the cockpit.
 Furthermore, she would be practically unable to stand up inside the ship.

 In-game screenshots show a smaller craft as well.
 You can see how the player character can easily jump on top of the wings in Dark Forces II (ok, it's not exactly easy, but doable).
 And you can see that looking at the ship from the ground, it appears quite small.

 Finally, check out it's size relative to the Nebulon-B Frigate in the pics below.
 Remember how the Falcon was much larger when docked in the same location?

 When Lucasfilm relegated the EU to "Legends" status, the Moldy Crow lost it's canon status.
 However, only a few years later, fans saw the return of the HWK-290 through The Last Padawan comic series about Kanan Jarrus.
 Here, we see a much larger version of the HWK-290 with enough room for several people to stand up, walk around, and sit beside each other on the bridge.
 This particular version was most likely close to the original 29 meter length.